HellperKK/java-error-manager/README.md

 dealing with the potential fail :

 - throwing an exception
-- returning null (but only when dealing with objects)
+- returning null

-Those ways are okay, but I think there both have some problems.
+Those ways are okay, but I think they both have some problems.

 For the exception case, if the exception is not caught, it can abruptly stop the program.
 There are of course checked exception that help, but catching can make the process way much heavier, like when dealing with division.

-For the nil case, it first not always usable in java since primitives are not nullable (but I would say the problem is on java's side).
-Plus, is you have many actions that can fail you will have to check each time if you don't encounter nil, which may be as heavier as capturing exception described above.
+For the null case, it first not always usable in java since primitives are not nullable (but I would say the problem is on java's side).
+Plus, is you have many actions that can fail you will have to check each time if you don't encounter nil, which may be as heavy as capturing exception described above.

 ## Solution ?
 My proposal to this problem is made by two classes that are